nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-10-30-daily_bugle.md

 ![screenshot6](../assets/images/daily_bugle/screenshot6.png)

 Sure enough, there is a very promising exploit that uses a vulnerable parameter within the Joomla service to launch an SQL injection attack, allowing us to dump out the entire backend database.
-By doing so, we will be able to gain access to critical information such as **usernames** and **passwords**.
+By doing so, we will be able to gain access to critical information such as usernames and passwords.

 ![screenshot7](../assets/images/daily_bugle/screenshot7.png)